qleonardolp/XsensEposAccbasedControl/README.md

 ## Setting up the Visual Studio solution

 This solution has been developed under VS Express 2012, but feel free to try under another version.
-Follow these steps to run the project after clone this repository:
+Follow the steps below to configure the VS solution before run the project:

-- Add the 'Win32/include' directory path of this repository in your computer to the include directories ...
+- Add the 'Win32/include' directory path of this repository to "Additional Include Directories", under Configuration Properties > C/C++ > General;
+- Repeat the previous step for the path where [Eigen 3.3.7](http://eigen.tuxfamily.org/dox/GettingStarted.html) was extracted;
-- Add the 'Win32/lib' to ...
+- Add the 'Win32/lib' directory path of this repository to "Additional Library Directories", under Configuration Properties > Linker > General;
+- Repeat the previous step adding '$(NIEXTCCOMPILERSUPP)\lib32\msvc' to "Additional Library Directories";
-- Copy the '.lib' files on 'Win32/lib' to the Debug folder, or wherever is the executable, after build the solution in VS. It is necessary to run the program.
+- Copy the '.lib' files on 'Win32/lib' to the Debug folder, or wherever the executable is after build the solution in VS. It is necessary to run the program.

 ## How to use the application